-Detailed information about the quality and dimensions of transport containers can be found further down this page.
+Detailed information about the quality and dimensions of carrying containers can be found further down this page.

 Compliance with import and export provisions as well as animal protection regulations is your responsibility.
 Please enquire about the regulations applicable in the country or countries you intend to visit at their respective consulates and at your veterinary surgery.
-Furthermore, Lufthansa reserves the right to apply stricter regulations and to refuse bookings on certain routes (such as, for example, to the UK, Ireland or Bangalore in India) if necessary.
+Lufthansa also reserves the right to apply stricter regulations where necessary and refuse bookings on certain routes (such as to the UK or Ireland, for example).

-Should Lufthansa have to refuse the carriage of your pet because of non-compliance with the regulations, Lufthansa is not liable for any resulting costs, such as, for example, rebooking charges, animal boarding costs or hotel accommodation.
+If Lufthansa has to refuse the carriage of your pet because of non-compliance with the regulations, Lufthansa is not liable for any resulting costs, such as, for example, rebooking charges, animal boarding costs or hotel accommodation.

-In this case, you require the services of a carrier who specialises in transporting animals.
+You require the services of a carrier which specialises in the carriage of animals for this.
 You can find the contact details of one near you with the help of the animal carrier search.
 If you have any questions about this, the Lufthansa Cargo Service Centre will be happy to help you on: 0180 6 - 747 100 (calls cost EUR 0.20 per min. from a German landline network; max.
 EUR 0.60 per min. from a mobile phone network).

 Information regarding the carriage of animal species other than the permitted dogs and cats can be found on the website lufthansa-cargo.com.

-In this case, you require the services of a carrier who specialises in transporting animals.
+You require the services of a carrier which specialises in the carriage of animals for this.
 You can find the contact details of one near you with the help of the animal carrier search.
 If you have any questions about this, the Lufthansa Cargo Service Centre will be happy to help you on 0180 6-747 100 (calls cost EUR 0.20 per min. from a German landline network; max.
 EUR 0.60 per min. from a mobile phone network).

-To transport an animal in the cargo hold, you will require a transport container compliant with current IATA (International Air Transport Association) regulations; otherwise Lufthansa can refuse to carry the animal.
+To transport an animal in the cargo hold, you will require a carrying container compliant with current IATA (International Air Transport Association) regulations; otherwise Lufthansa can refuse to carry the animal.

-Please note: the transport container must be secured with screws.
+Please note: the carrying container must be secured with screws.
 A plastic locking mechanism is not considered to be a secure enough method of fastening and will therefore not be accepted.

-Different transport containers are required according to the animal species being transported.
-You must bring the transport container with you.
-It is not, as a general rule, possible to purchase one at the airport.
-We recommend that you obtain the transport container in plenty of time so that your pet can get used to it before the flight.
+Different carrying containers are required according to the animal species being transported.
+You must bring the carrying container with you.
+It is not generally possible to purchase one at the airport.
+We recommend that you obtain the carrying container in plenty of time so that your pet can get used to it before the flight.

 Below you will find the specifications for the containers for transporting dogs and cats in the air-conditioned cargo hold.

 Please note the following: containers made of wire or wire mesh are not allowed for air transport.
-Equally, the top of the container must not be made of wire but must be solid.
-Air holes are allowed so long as they do not reduce the stability of the top of the container.
+The top of the container must also not be made of wire but must be made of solid material.
+Air holes are allowed providing they do not reduce the stability of the top of the container.